eliotsykes/dan-todo/GUIDE.md

 client/package.json -> ../package.json
 ```

 It is too easy to trip up on this `package.json`-symlink issue whenever you install an Ember addon.
-It is a compromise worth living with when you want to have your Ember app and Rails app co-exist in the same project, as we currently do.
+It is a small compromise worth making do with when you want to have your Ember app and Rails app co-exist in the same project.

-However, lets make this compromise more comfortable for your future self by setting up a safety net to catch this issue as soon you install an Ember addon.
+However, lets make this compromise more comfortable for your future self by setting up a safety net to catch and fix this issue anytime you install an Ember addon.

 ##### Safety Net `npm_setup`

-You're going to write a script `bin/npm_setup` that will check the npm environment is setup correctly before and after `bin/ember` runs.
+You're going to write a shell script `bin/npm_setup` that will check the npm environment is setup correctly before and after `bin/ember` runs.
 You'll also be able to call `bin/npm_setup` anytime you want to validate or fix your npm environment.
 This will ensure the double `package.json` issue described earlier won't bite you again.

 Note that `bin/npm_setup` will be called in your production environment indirectly via the `bin/ember build ...` that is called during deployment (see the `scripts > postinstall` config option in `package.json` which is called by Heroku during deployment).
 This is a good thing as it provides an extra validation step that our production environment is setup as we need it to be.